 - 1/3 cup + 1 tablespoon granulated sugar

-- 6 tablespoons unsalted butter, room temperature - softened but still slightly cool – See Notes
+- 6 tablespoons unsalted butter - room temperature – See Notes

 - 2.5 ounces unsweetened chocolate - I recommend Baker's Chocolate